Login with Patreon to Remove Ads

 After matching the ISS’s orbit, the spacecraft makes several intermediate orbits and precise engine burns allowing it to synchronize speed and position with the station.
 Docking is a highly choreographed and automated process that can take hours or even days, depending on the mission.

-Special Rocket Launch Trajectories for Specific Missions
+Rocket Mission Trajectories for Satellites and Interplanetary Missions

 Satellite Deployment